David S. Adams | Managing Director

 - BA, University of Connecticut | MA, American University | MBA, Loyola University

-- Foreign Affairs, National Security, State Department
+- Foreign Affairs, National Security, State Department, Congressional Leadership, Democratic Strategy

 With nearly three decades of experience on the Hill and with the US Department of State, David Adams possesses an invaluable combination of legislative and foreign policy expertise uniquely equipping him to provide strategic guidance for clients on a wide range of issues.
 Able to navigate both ends of Pennsylvania Avenue and both sides of the political aisle with ease, Adams has a sharp understanding of what it takes for organizations to succeed both on Capitol Hill and on the world stage.

-Over the course of his career, David has served as a trusted adviser to both congressional leadership and former Secretary of State Hillary Clinton, and earned the respect of the decision-makers who matter most.
-A tested negotiator, he has been instrumental in some of the most significant foreign affairs debates of the past decade.
-As Assistant Secretary of State for Legislative Affairs, David was the chief legislative adviser to Secretary of State Hillary Clinton and was instrumental in facilitating the Iran Threat Reduction and Syria Human Rights Act of 2012, civil nuclear cooperation agreements with Russia and Australia and the successful confirmation of 122 nominees.
+Over the course of his career, David has served as a trusted adviser to both congressional leadership and former Secretary of State Hillary Clinton and earned the respect of the decision-makers who matter most.
+A tested negotiator, he has been instrumental in some of the most significant foreign affairs debates of the past twenty years As Assistant Secretary of State for Legislative Affairs, David was the chief legislative adviser to Secretary of State Hillary Clinton and was instrumental in facilitating the Iran Threat Reduction and Syria Human Rights Act of 2012, civil nuclear cooperation agreements with Russia and Australia and the successful confirmation of 122 nominees.
 Previously, as Deputy Assistant Secretary for House Affairs, he was also key to the development of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010, as well as approval of major arms sales to Saudi Arabia and Iraq and a civil nuclear cooperation agreement with the United Arab Emirates.